dylsteck/DylanContentGraph/Dylan<>Ishika 2-27.md

 -   ishika also got into crypto during sophomore in quarantine, is a senior now
 -   was working with hyperspace two years ago, but fully web2 saas, was first job
 -   left hyperspace to go into web3, joined mem and was with matt and brian
 	-   protocol for web3 deso
 -   focusing on identity & reputation cross chain
 -   all left mem around reorg, beginning of last year
 -   she went to hulu, completely diff
 	-   corporate and media
 	-   disney streaming and hulu, product side
 -   came back to start senior year, was hopping on diff projects(contract work)
 	-   strategy, BD, etc for startups
 -   recently helping cross boarder payment protocol called purple pay
-        -   regulatory compliance paymenet protocl on polygon
+	-   regulatory compliance paymenet protocol on polygon
 -   also gonna help w hyperspace
 -   wallets
 -   what building w sealvault what supposed to do with mem
 	-   similar thought process
 -   lot of wallet stuff might not be ideal to build
 -   was thinking about email aliases for wallets
 	-   then learned about AA, got into that
 	-   chatting back and forth around these things
 -   we all have many wallets, hard to keep track
 	-   within wallets have accounts too, etc
 -   jotting stuff down
 	-   zerion v rainbow v metamask
 -   what's a wallet visualizer vs a functional wallet
 	-   zerion more visualizer and manager, not using to do stuff
 	-   connect mm to most dapps
 	-   diff usage
 -   wallets
     -   lots of product frameworks re alex
         -   agree that lot of info, but what's the next step